hazelcast/hazelcast-docker/hazelcast-openshift-rhel/README.md

   * `IMPORTANT:` custom configuration file name must be `hazelcast.xml`
   * `HINT:` you may use `scp` or `stfp` to transfer these files.

-If you need to redeploy Hazelcast cluster with kubernetes template, you may need to remove logical persistent volume bindings before.
+If you need to redeploy Hazelcast cluster with `hazelcast-template.js`, you may need to remove logical persistent volume bindings before.
 Since their creation policy is `RETAIN`.
-In order to delete please run below commands.
+In order to delete or tear down, please run below commands.
-* `oc delete pvc hz-vc` [hz-vc is the claim name from kubernetes template, you do not need to change its name]
+* `oc delete pvc hz-vc` [hz-vc is the claim name from Kubernetes template, you do not need to change its name]
 * `oc delete pv <your-pv-name>`
 * `oc create -f <your-pv-yaml>`

 Please note that contents of your previous deployment is preserved.
 If you change claim policy to `RECYCLE`, you have to transfer all custom files to `<your-pv-path>` before each successive deployments.

 ### Deploying on Web Console

+Before deploying, please check Security Context Constraints (SCC) on OCP as defined [in this link](https://docs.openshift.org/latest/admin_guide/manage_scc.html).
+Since, `Dockerfile` user is `hazelcast`, rather than `root`.
+You may need to enable [Images to Run with USER in the Dockerfile](https://docs.openshift.org/latest/admin_guide/manage_scc.html#enable-images-to-run-with-user-in-the-dockerfile)

 * In web browser, navigate to your OCP console page and login.
   * Your login user should have required access right to start docker registry and push images as described in `Build and Deployment to Private Docker Registry` section of this document.